-Students were invited to participate in two distinct but related surveys in 2018 – the ISSE for taught students, and the ISSE for postgraduate research students.
+Students are invited to participate in two distinct but related surveys in 2019 – the ISSE for taught students, and the ISSE for postgraduate research students.

 THE IRISH SURVEY OF STUDENT ENGAGEMENT (FOR TAUGHT STUDENTS)

 The survey for taught students (first year and final year undergraduate, and taught postgraduate) opens each year during February – March for a three-week fieldwork period that is specific to each institution.
 This survey began in 2013.